kdelwat/ganache-repro/README.md

 ## Test scenario

-This repo reproduces a bug in Ganache where transactions with manually-assigned nonces become stuck in the `queued` TX pool state, when

-- they are submitted by multiple processes concurrently.
+This repo reproduces a bug in Ganache where transactions with manually-assigned nonces become stuck in the `queued` TX pool state, when they are submitted by multiple processes concurrently.
-- Ganache is in `instamine` mode.

 `send.ts` generates a number of transactions with sequential nonces (`TRANSACTIONS_PER_CPU`).
 It creates a random Ethereum keypair and signs each